 What is Sexual Assault as it Relates to Rape?

 The state of Nebraska recognizes three degrees of sexual assault.
-Those designations determine the sentencing guidelines for sex crime convictions.
+Those designations determine the penalty ranges for sex crime convictions.
 Lack of consent is a critical factor in all sexual assault and rape cases.
 First-degree sexual assault is what the general public most often associates with the crime of rape, but sexual assault can encompass any sexual contact that is non-consensual in nature.

 Third-Degree Sexual Assault

-Sexual assault in the third degree occurs when there is any non-consensual sexual contact or touching between parties, or if the accused individual ignored a victim’s mental or physical disability in such a way that would have prevented that person from giving consent.
+Sexual assault in the third degree occurs when there is any non-consensual sexual contact or touching between parties, or if the accused individual knew or should have known that the victim was mentally or physically incapable of resisting such contact.
 In third-degree sexual assault cases, the assault does not result in any serious bodily harm to the victim.

-Third-degree sexual assault is a Class I misdemeanor.
-Sentencing guidelines for this charge can include up to one year in jail and/or a $1,000 fine, as well as a possible requirement to register as a sexual offender.
+Third-degree sexual assault is a Class I misdemeanor punishable by up to one year in jail and/or a $1,000 fine, as well as a possible requirement to register as a sexual offender.

 Second-Degree Sexual Assault